djjudas21/puppet-freeradius/README.md

 #### `freeradius::module`

 Install a module from a flat file, or enable a stock module that came with your distribution of FreeRADIUS.
+Modules are installed into `mods-available` and automatically symlinked into `mods-enabled`, to ensure compatibility with package managers.
+Any files in this directory that are *not* managed by Puppet will be removed.

 ```puppet
 # Enable a stock module